-Imagine, if you will, a world without marketing personalization.
+Imagine, if you will, a world without marketing personalisation.
 A world where, regardless of how many times you interacted with a company, no matter how frequently you set preferences and shared data about yourself, you weren’t treated like an individual.
 Heck, you weren’t even remembered.
-Can people live without marketing personalization?
+Can people live without marketing personalisation?

 For some companies, this is the reality they deliver to people every day.
 There’s no brand connection, no “thanks for your business” or incentive to come back.
 They don’t care about creating relationships with their customers and, in return, their customers look elsewhere for better service.

 But, of course, this isn’t you.
-You want to offer your customers a unique, data-driven, individualized brand experience.
+You want to offer your customers a unique, data-driven, individualised brand experience.
 You want to deliver incredible solutions that make their lives better.
 It’s why you’re here reading this blog post.
-It’s why we’re talking about marketing personalization.
+It’s why we’re talking about marketing personalisation.

 Did you know that 73% of consumers prefer to do business with a company that leverages user data to make the buying experience more relevant?
 And the great thing is that consumers are getting more comfortable with sharing their data to get it.
 Just take a look at the gradual difference among generations.

-Onboarding is one place we often see personalization used to good effect.
-Watch the video below from Allianz to see how one of the world’s largest insurers takes new customers on a personalized (digital) tour of their policy.
+Onboarding is one place we often see personalisation used to good effect.
+Watch the video below from Allianz to see how one of the world’s largest insurers takes new customers on a personalised (digital) tour of their policy.

 Now, that’s a step up from the average welcome, wouldn’t you say?
 Through humor and personal details, Allianz creatively showed new customers the details of their policy in a way that was both attention-grabbing and easy to understand.